1. Mt. Wilson Observatory

 Time Out says

-High up in the San Gabriel Mountains, Mount Wilson Observatory affords terrific views of the surrounding region.
-Look out for ticketed, daytime docent-led tours on weekends, as well as nighttime stargazing sessions.
-Admission to the grounds is free, but you’ll need to buy a Forest Service Adventure Pass in order to park at the site as it’s located within the Angeles National Forest; see the website for full details.
-Also, note that the road up to the observatory closes in the winter after it snows, but Angeles Crest Highway usually remains open.
+Look out for ticketed, daytime docent-led tours on weekends, mountain hot dogs from the Cosmic Cafe, seasonal concerts and, of course, nighttime stargazing sessions—no matter what you’re here for, the views are remarkable.
+Admission to the grounds is free, but you’ll need to buy a Forest Service Adventure Pass in order to park at the site as it’s located within the Angeles National Forest.
+Also, note that the narrow cliff-hugging road (take your time!) up to the observatory closes in the winter after it snows, but Angeles Crest Highway usually remains open.

 Details